 Zen meditation is the practice of seeing your own true nature – your Buddha nature.
 When the Buddha was dying, he told his disciples, “Don’t believe me, but find out for yourself whether what I have taught is true.”
 You can follow the path of Siddhartha Gautama and discover the same things that he did.
-But, you can read all the books and listen to all the teachers in the world, but unless you begin your own practice, it is like a finger pointing at the moon – if you’re always looking at the finger, you’ll never see the moon.
-So you must develop a “just do it” mind and sit.
+But you can read all the books and listen to all the teachers in the world, but unless you begin your own practice, it is like a finger pointing at the moon – if you are always looking at the finger, you will never see the moon.
+So, you must develop a “just do it” mind and sit.

 Commit to sitting every day – even if for only five minutes at a time.
 For a while, it may seem that five minutes is forever.
 Gradually you will find the ability to sit for longer periods of time.
 Find a quiet corner in your home that you can designate as a meditation space.
 Having some kind of altar helps to bring a sense of quiet to the space and will give direction to your practice.
 Lighting some incense or candles before sitting helps to settle the mind.